claud-kim/keras-docs-ko/sources/backend.md

 Simply change the field `backend` to `"theano"`, `"tensorflow"`, or `"cntk"`, and Keras will use the new configuration next time you run any Keras code.

-You can also define the environment variable ``KERAS_BACKEND`` and this will override what is defined in your config file :
+You can also define the environment variable ``KERAS_BACKEND`` and this will override what is defined in your coWhat is a "backend"nfig file :

 ```bash
 KERAS_BACKEND=tensorflow python -c "from keras import backend"